shubhamsugara22/django/README.md

 *Using Django capibility  to create custom forms

 *Applying sessions so multiple users can view page uniquely when they access the site

+PROJECT 4(Airline application )

+*Create a database for flight,airports and passengers

+*create  database with the help of MODELS

+*Create a django admin page (create super user ---->shubhamsugara)

+*Add data through admin pages in app